cysouw/diathesis/text/c05_case.md

 ### [ N– | NA ] Accusative addition {#sec:case-accusative-addition}

-There are various kinds of objects that can be added to apparent intransitives with a resultative meaning.
-For example: a competitive entity in sports [@next a], the result of an action [@next b], the name of the result of an action [@next c] and possibly many other [@next d,e].
+There are various kinds of objects that can be added to apparent intransitives as an added result.
+For example: a competitive entity in sports [@next a], the result of an action [@next b], the name of the result of an action [@next c] and possibly many others [@next d,e].

 ::: ex
 a.
 Er ist/hat den Marathon gelaufen.